aws-samples/aws-waf-for-event-analysis-dashboard/README.md

 * Note: the template will ask you to enter an S3 bucket name.
 The bucket name has to start with aws-waf-logs prefix as required by AWS WAF service

 4. Download the AWS CloudFormation template **"AWS-WAF-Logs-Dashboard-Set-UP-CFN.yaml"** file from this git repository.
 In the create wizard specify the **AWS-WAF-Logs-Dashboard-Set-UP-CFN.yaml**  template.
-5. fill the following parameter **"S3BucketName"** with a bucket name where to store your waf logs. it has to start with aws-waf-logs.
+5. fill the following parameter **"S3BucketName"** with a bucket name where you store the waf logs. it has to start with aws-waf-logs.
-**Note**: if the S3 bucket already exists, the creation of the stack will fail.
 6. Specify a **“Stack name” **and choose Next
 7. Leave the **“Configure stack options”** at default values and choose Next
 8. Review the details on the final screen and under **“Capabilities”** check the box for **“I acknowledge that AWS CloudFormation might create IAM resources with custom names”**
 9. Choose **Submit**

 Once the Stack is created successfully, you will see the following resources deployed:
-Amazon S3 Bucket, AWS Glue Crawler, AWS Glue Database, Amazon Kinesis Data Stream and Amazon Athena Query (under '**“Saved Queries”** tab to create the view in Athena) and the corresponding AWS IAM Roles and Policies are created successfully.
+AWS Glue Crawler, AWS Glue Database, Amazon Kinesis Data Stream and Amazon Athena Query (under '**“Saved Queries”** tab to create the view in Athena) and the corresponding AWS IAM Roles and Policies are created successfully.

-**Step 3: First AWS WAF Logs activation**

-If this the first time you activate the AWS WAF Logs, proceed with the following steps.
- If you have already AWS WAF Logs activated and sent to an S3 bucket, skip these steps and move on to Step 4: AWS WAF logs Already activated and sent to an S3 Bucket

-1. In the AWS WAF console, and select the WebACL for which you want to enable the logging
-2. go to **logging and metrics** and click on **Enable**
-3. under **“Logging destination”**, choose S3 bucket
-4. under **“ Amazon S3 bucket”**, click on **“Create new”** you will be redirected to Amazon S3 to create the bucket.
-5. Under Bucket name, enter a bucket name that start with **“aws-waf-logs-”**.
-The bucket name has to be unique.
-6. Leave all remaining parameters as they are and click Create bucket

-The AWS WAF Flow logs for that ACL will now be stored in the Amazon S3 you have just created

-**Step 4: AWS WAF logs Already activated and sent to an S3 Bucket**

-1. Go to AWS Glue, Select the crawler that has been just created by the AWS CloudFormation Template **crawl-aws-waf-logs**.
-2. Under **Data Source**, select the S3 bucket and  hit **Edit**.
-3. Change the S3 Path to the bucket where your AWS WAF Logs are stored.
-Select Update S3 Data Source to save the change.
-4. You have to grant access to the Amazon S3 bucket from the Crawler, to do that, you have to change the IAM Poliy attached to IAM role assumed by the crawler
-5. Select the crawler that has been just created by the AWS CloudFormation Template crawl-aws-waf-logs and note down the IAM role name.
-6. Go to AWS Identity and Access Management, under Roles, search for the IAM Role name you have noted down.
-7. Under Permissions Policies, select WAF-GlueCrawlerRolePolicy and change the Reource arn of the S3 bucket with the one where you AWS WAF Logs are stored
-8. Go back to AWS Glue, Under Crawlers, select the Crawlers that has been created with the AWS CloudFormation template and hit Run.
-It should time few minutes to the crawler to complete.

-**Step 4:  Create View in Amazon Athena**
+**Step 3:  Create View in Amazon Athena**

-*Step 4.1 prepare Amazon Athena *
+*Step 3.1 prepare Amazon Athena *

 If this is the first time you will be using Athena you will need to complete a few setup steps before you are able to create the views needed.
 If you are already a regular Athena user you can skip these steps and move on to the Step7.2: create the view in Amazon Athena section below.